 Process of Executing a Deed

-Executing a deed involves a series of critical steps to ensure legal transfer of property ownership.
+Executing a deed involves a series of critical steps to ensure the legal transfer of property ownership.
 Each step must be completed with precision to avoid future disputes.

 Drafting the Deed